Broccoli Rabe and Sausage Pasta

 - 2 tablespoons extra virgin olive oil, plus more for drizzling

-- 5-6 large cloves of garlic, finely chopped
+- 5-6 large garlic cloves, finely chopped

 - 1/4 teaspoon dried red pepper flakes

-- grated parmigiano-reggiano cheese
+- grated parmigiano-reggiano cheese, for serving

-- Add the chopped sun-dried tomatoes and olives to the skillet, and saute for 1 to 2 minutes, stirring frequently.
-Add the chopped garlic to the skillet and saute, stirring constantly, for 30 seconds to 1 minute, or until fragrant.
+- Add the olives and sun-dried tomatoes to the skillet.
+Sauté over medium heat for 1 to 2 minutes, stirring frequently.
+Add the chopped garlic and red pepper flakes and cook, stirring constantly, for about 30 seconds or until fragrant.